 Hybrid – What’s In A Name?

 If you’ve recently been mattress shopping, you’ve undoubtedly come across the term “Hybrid”, probably being pummeled with it by salespeople to the point you feel like Rocky Balboa after going 15 rounds with Ivan Drago.
 But what does it really mean if a mattress is a Hybrid?
 As it turns out, it all depends upon who you’re talking to.
+Let’s learn a bit about the history of the term “hybrid mattress.”

 A Brief History Lesson